-Determine if your annual household income falls within the qualifying limits.
-These are outlined on the Michigan Gas Utilities Home Heating Credit income table (see Resources).
+Guidelines for eligible annual household income are outlined on the Michigan Gas Utilities Home Heating Credit income table (see Resources).
+You'll find these guidelines in Tables A and B on page 19 in this document.
 If your annual income for the preceding year was less than the qualifying limit, based on dependents, you qualify for the home heating credit.
-For example, as of 2010 a household of three with an annual income of less than $20,158 in 2009 qualifies for the home heating credit.
+For example, as of 2018, a household of three with an annual income of less than $22,871 qualifies for the home heating credit.

 Download the MI 1040CR-7 Individual Income Tax Home Heating Credit Claim book.
 This includes the Michigan Home Heating Credit Claim form and provides instructions for filing the home heating credit (see Resources).
 The book also is available from your utility providers, such as Consumers Energy, Detroit Edison or your local municipality-owned company such as the Lansing Board of Water and Light.

 Complete the Michigan Home Heating Credit Claim form using your federal income tax return from the previous year.
-For example, when applying for the 2010 home heating credit use your 2009 federal tax return for information.
-The 2009 federal tax return provides information for lines 1 through 8 as well as for lines 10 through 30 on the Michigan Home Heating Credit Claim form.
-(Ref 3)
+For example, when applying for the 2019 home heating credit, use your 2018 federal tax return for information.
+The claim form is in a step-by-step format, with instructions included for each line item.

 Add the amount of your heating bills from the previous November through October of the past year.
-Insert the total amount on line 9 of the Michigan Home Heating Credit Claim form.
-As an example, when filing for the 2010 home heating credit, add the add the amount of your heat bills from November 2008 through October 2009.
+Insert the total amount on line 11 of the Michigan Home Heating Credit Claim form (page 13).
+As an example, when filing for the 2019 home heating credit, add the add the amount of your heat bills from November 2017 through October 2018.

-Determine your standard heating allowance credit.
-Turn to page 15 of the claim book to find this.
+Turn to page 15 of the claim book to figure this.
 This is based on the number of people living in the home in conjunction with the total income of the household.
-Enter your standard heating allowance credit on line 32 of the home heating credit claim form.
+Enter your standard heating allowance credit on line 35 of the home heating credit claim form.

 Ensure all information provided on the home heating credit claim form is accurate to expedite processing.